zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 # 🤖 Arduino ESP32-S3 + Edge Impulse: Find the Right Tensor Arena Size

+## 👋 Introduction

 This repository contains an Arduino sketch that measures the TensorFlow Lite Micro tensor arena used by an Edge Impulse model on an ESP32-S3 with PSRAM.

-It is intended for Arduino hobbyists and makers who have exported an Edge Impulse project as an Arduino library and need to make it run reliably on their board.
+It is intended for Arduino hobbyists and makers who have exported an [Edge Impulse](https://edgeimpulse.com/) project as an Arduino library and need to make it run reliably on their board.

-**TensorFlow Lite Micro** (often called **TFLite Micro** or **TFLM**) is a lightweight C++ runtime designed to run trained machine-learning models directly on microcontrollers and other embedded devices with limited memory.
+**TensorFlow Lite Micro** (also called **TFLite Micro** or **TFLM**) is a lightweight C++ runtime designed to run trained machine-learning models directly on microcontrollers and other embedded devices with limited memory.

-A **tensor arena** is a single block of RAM reserved in advance for TFLite Micro.
-During inference, the runtime uses this block to store the model input and output tensors, intermediate activation data, persistent model data, and temporary working buffers.
-The arena must be large enough for all these allocations; if it is too small, TensorFlow Lite Micro cannot allocate the model tensors and inference fails.
+A **tensor arena** is a single block of RAM reserved in advance for TensorFlow Lite Micro.
+During inference, the runtime uses this memory to store model inputs, outputs, intermediate activation data, persistent model data, and temporary working buffers.

+The arena must be large enough for all these allocations.
+If it is too small, TensorFlow Lite Micro cannot allocate the model tensors and inference fails.
+If it is unnecessarily large, it reserves internal SRAM that could otherwise be used by the camera, display, Wi-Fi, or application code.

 Beyond the usual hobbyist and maker applications, the ESP32-S3 also makes it possible to explore original and engaging on-device AI projects at a modest cost.
-Its dual-core processor, optional PSRAM, Wi-Fi and Bluetooth connectivity, and vector instructions for neural-network and signal-processing workloads provide a practical base for experiments such as image classification, sound recognition, gesture detection, sensor analysis, and connected edge-AI devices.
+Its dual-core processor, optional PSRAM, Wi-Fi and Bluetooth connectivity, and support for AI and DSP-oriented instructions provide a practical base for image classification, sound recognition, gesture detection, sensor analysis, and connected edge-AI devices.

-Together with **[Edge Impulse](https://edgeimpulse.com/)**, it provides a workflow for collecting data, training a model, exporting an Arduino library, and running inference on a device without having to build the entire machine-learning deployment stack from scratch.
+Together with [Edge Impulse](https://edgeimpulse.com/), it provides a workflow for collecting data, training a model, exporting an Arduino library, and running inference on a device without having to build the entire machine-learning deployment stack from scratch.

+--

+## 🎯 Why this repository exists

 However, two parts still require careful choices:

-1. **Choosing an AI model in Edge Impulse** that can actually run on an ESP32-S3.
+1. Choosing an AI model in Edge Impulse that can actually run on an ESP32-S3.
 Edge Impulse offers many learning blocks, model architectures, and deployment options, but not every combination is suitable for the memory and performance limits of this board.

-2. Deploying the model as an Arduino library and **selecting the correct TensorFlow Lite Micro tensor arena size**.
+2. Deploying the model as an Arduino library and selecting the correct TensorFlow Lite Micro tensor arena size.

-## 🎯 Why this repository exists
 > [!IMPORTANT]
 > This repository provides concrete, measured information about both critical points: choosing an Edge Impulse AI model that can run on an ESP32-S3, and configuring the required TensorFlow Lite Micro tensor arena memory.
 It helps avoid a situation where a model trains successfully but cannot be deployed or run reliably on the ESP32-S3.